 Attend a Program or Event

 Find out how your city is raising awareness for diabetes in November, and through the rest of the year.
-In August I participated in a 5k, Lace Up to END Diabetes, which also served as a fundraiser and a way to increase awareness for diabetes.
+In August I participated in a 5k, Lace Up to END Diabetes, which also served as a fundraiser and a way to increase awareness of diabetes.
 This month, Saskatoon had a “No Sugar Tonight Gala”, which is a fundraiser featuring a healthy meal and entertainment.
 There are events country-wide throughout the year, but especially during Diabetes Awareness Month.
 You can visit the Diabetes Canada website to search your city and see types of events are happening and find out how you can show your support.

 First I started seeing Team Diabetes shirts during my local 5k’s, and then I started noticing their booths at my packet pick-ups.
 After that, I started to hear commercials running on the radio mentioning Team Diabetes.
 You can sign up for a race through Team Diabetes and fundraise in order to reach your minimal goal (set by them).
 There are a lot of different locations.
 Some of them are located in Canada, but many are international.
 They include places like Honolulu, Dublin, Vienna and more.
 They have options for everything from a 5k to a full marathon and walking, running, cycling or hiking.
 If I thought I could raise the money, I would sign up for the Maasai African Bush Trek in a heartbeat.